qw4990/index_advisor/README.md

 - `max-num-indexes`: the maximum number of recommended indexes, default `5`.
 - `output`: the path to save the output result, optional; if it is empty, it will be printed directly on the terminal.

+To simplify, you can also put all required files on the same directory, and then just use `--dir-path=examples/tpch_example1`.

 ### Output

 The output of Index Advisor is a folder (such as [`examples/tpch_example1/output`](examples/tpch_example1/output)),